 It may be the most flexible way of getting to Hangzhou, but it’s also the most expensive.
 Taxi’s in China are not as easy to use and navigate as you might think they are.
 Firstly, China’s roads can be chaotic.
 The world’s most populous nation also boasts one of the busiest road networks anywhere in the world.
 For foreigners, the roads might seem overwhelming.
 Signposts in Mandarin and the general disregard for road rules in many areas are hard to ignore, especially for those visiting China for the first time.

 The taxi’s on offer will get you to Hangzhou within 2 to 4 hours, depending on traffic and your exact location apparently.
 If you’re considering using a taxi, you’ll want to research the dos and don’ts of traveling in one beforehand.
 It’s easy to be ripped off and even ignored as a passenger.
-Drivers often refuse to take foreigners, not willing to risk information lost in translation with someone who can’t communicate in their language.
+Drivers often refuse to take foreigners for trips out of Shanghai, not willing to risk information lost in translation with someone who can’t communicate in their language.

 If you’re comfortable with using a taxi, it’s advised you do some research on the company you’re using beforehand.
 There have been several reported instances of kidnapping in China for long distance taxi rides.
 While it may seem an on over exaggeration to warn of such cases, it’s always best to err on the side of caution.
 Taxi’s from bigger companies are usually able to assure you of the integrity of the driver and the car itself.
 Plus if you experience any issues, it’ll be far easier to report when using a big taxi provider in China.